yonkahlon/Zenject/README.md

 * **<a id="what-games-are-using-zenject"></a>What games/tools/libraries are using Zenject?**

-    If your project is using Zenject, please add a comment [here](https://github.com/modesttree/Zenject/issues/153) so that I can add it to this list.
+    If you know of other projects that are using Zenject, please add a comment [here](https://github.com/modesttree/Zenject/issues/153) so that I can add it to this list.

     Games